kgateway-dev/kgateway/docs/content/introduction/architecture/custom_resources.md

 The gloo and discovery pods act as the control plane for Gloo Edge.
 The data plane is handled by the gateway-proxy/ingress-proxy pods running Envoy.

-Gloo Edge is responsible for:
+The `gloo` deployment is responsible for:

 * Translating Proxy, Upstreams, UpstreamGroups, Secrets, AuthConfigs, ConfigMaps, and Endpoints into cached Envoy config
 * Translating Gateway, RouteTables, and Virtual Service Custom Resources into configuration and status on the Proxy CR